appacademy-prep-work/appacademy-prep-work.github.io/_includes/coding-test-1/coding-test-1.md

 ## How soon should I take the challenge?

-**Take all the time you need to prepare for the challenge**.
+Take all the time you need to prepare for the challenge.
 We want you to do your best.
-We do not give any preference to applicants based on how soon they take the challenge. **Prematurely beginning the challenge before completing the prepwork will hurt your application**.
+We do not give any preference to applicants based on how soon they take the challenge.
+Prematurely beginning the challenge before completing the prepwork will hurt your application.
 Taking your time to prepare thoroughly will help you.

-The challenge will take up to 45 minutes. **Please have time set aside so that you can complete the challenge unhurried by other commitments.**
+The challenge will take up to 45 minutes.
+Please have time set aside so that you can complete the challenge unhurried by other commitments.

 ## Can I use Google for answers during the challenge?

-**Please** do not search Google for answers to the problems; it is very easy for us to tell when solutions have been taken from Google.
+**Please do not search Google for answers** to the problems; it is very easy for us to tell when solutions have been taken from Google.
-**Please do not post the problems to the internet**.
+Please do not post the problems to the internet.